pedrodahmer/Next-TS-Chakra-Template/README.md

 # Next-TS-Chakra-Template

-A boiler plate setup for projects using Typescript, NextJS ans Chakra-UI
+A boilerplate setup for projects using Typescript, NextJS ans Chakra-UI

 Includes Chakra-UI's extended themes setup and garmeeh/next-seo setup